jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 > I want to serve the meal at 3PM.
 Create a step-by-step schedule of what I should be doing so that the meal can be served at the desired time.

 ### Hexagonal Architecture Q&A
-This is an interesting example, since it will pull information from websites, and it suggests that ChatGPT understand Markdown Language.
+This is an interesting example, since it will pull information from websites, and it suggests that ChatGPT understands Markdown Language.
 > I am going to give you a template for your output.
 CAPITALIZED WORDS are my placeholders.
 Fill in my placeholders with your output.
 Please preserve the overall formatting of my template.
 My template is, with Topic, Question and Answer each listed separately.
 I.e., do not put the Answer on the same line as the Question:
 >
 >##Topic: \<TOPIC NAME\>